RobLoTech/Roblotech.github.io/docs/index.md

-# Home
+**HOME**

 Welcome to RobloTech, a hub for all things IT.
 This site is a blend of a professional portfolio and an informational blog, featuring details about my projects, learning journey, certification guides, study resources, and more.

 ## Description

-This repository hosts the source code for roblotech.github.io, created using [mkdocs](https://squidfunk.github.io/mkdocs-material/) and hosted on GitHub Pages.
+This repository hosts the source code for roblotech.github.io, created using [Mkdocs](https://squidfunk.github.io/mkdocs-material/) and hosted on GitHub Pages.
 The site serves as a platform where I share my personal learning, experiences, knowledge, and perspectives about various aspects of the IT world, including but not limited to:

 - **Blog**: In-depth articles on a wide range of tech topics, as well as posts detailing my personal experiences in the IT industry.
 - **My Learning**: Showcasing my projects, with links to Github repositories, and documenation.